heribellaco/creative/content/portfolio/work9.md

 The garden Items remind us of how big the world is, and the incredible adventure that being alive represent.

-1. Chinese lions
+1. Chinese Guardian lions (Foo dogs)
-2. Ganesh elephant
+2. Ganesha statue
 3. Chi-kung Balls
 4. Cairnes
 5. Chinese coins